lballabio/quantlib-old/QuantLib/Readme_Adjoint.txt

 IndexManager is a singleton for each type.
 Fixings are not copied from the double instance to the AD<double> instance !

+CashFlows:: methods are template'ized => replace by _t versions and implement a Real instance ?

 Done: